10 Exciting museums in Toronto to explore on your next visit

 327 Bloor Street West, Toronto | website

 The Bata Shoe Museum is like a candy store for shoe lovers.
 The museum has the most extensive collection of shoes and footwear-related items, amounting to more than 13,000 pieces.
-Representing over 4,500 years of history, the collection is housed in an equally impressive building over five floors.
+This museum offers a unique opportunity to explore over 4,500 years of footwear history.
+The extensive collection of everything shoes is housed in an equally impressive building spread over five floors.

-Visitors can learn about the evolution of footwear and its role in society throughout history.
+Here, you can learn about the evolution of footwear and its role in society throughout history.
 There are thousands of shoes on display at any time, ranging from Chinese bound-foot shoes, ancient Egyptian sandals and clogs to glamorous platforms and buttoned boots.
-On the museum’s website, you can check the exhibition highlights and learn more about the shoes.
+You can check the exhibition highlights on the museum’s website and learn more about the shoes.

 Gardiner Museum